nvanadium/pydere/README.md

 A simple python interface to the yande.re, danbooru and iqdb APIs.

 - Based on https://github.com/actown/pymoe
-- Lazy evaluation of most things.
+- Uses @property to make most things attributes for ease of use.

 Examples
 --------